TransUnion (NYSE:TRU) Issues FY 2022 Earnings Guidance

-TransUnion (NYSE:TRU – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+TransUnion (NYSE:TRU – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $3.840-$4.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.980.
 The company issued revenue guidance of $3.75 billion-$3.81 billion, compared to the consensus revenue estimate of $3.80 billion.TransUnion also updated its FY 2025 guidance to $6.000-$ EPS.

-The business also recently announced a quarterly dividend, which was paid on Friday, March 25th.
-Investors of record on Thursday, March 10th were issued a $0.095 dividend.
-The ex-dividend date of this dividend was Wednesday, March 9th.
-This represents a $0.38 dividend on an annualized basis and a yield of 0.36%.
-TransUnion’s payout ratio is 5.29%.

-In other TransUnion news, Director Suzanne Patricia Clark acquired 277 shares of the firm’s stock in a transaction on Friday, February 25th.
-The stock was bought at an average cost of $90.35 per share, for a total transaction of $25,026.95.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Richard Dane Mauldin sold 3,500 shares of the business’s stock in a transaction that occurred on Friday, February 25th.
+In related news, EVP Richard Dane Mauldin sold 3,500 shares of the company’s stock in a transaction on Friday, February 25th.
 The stock was sold at an average price of $87.99, for a total transaction of $307,965.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, EVP Heather J. Russell sold 2,867 shares of the stock in a transaction dated Tuesday, March 1st.
+The stock was sold at an average price of $90.76, for a total value of $260,208.92.
 The disclosure for this sale can be found here.
-0.21% of the stock is owned by insiders.
+Insiders sold 6,515 shares of company stock worth $583,714 in the last ninety days.
+0.21% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently bought and sold shares of TRU.
-Deutsche Bank AG lifted its position in shares of TransUnion by 6.3% during the fourth quarter.
-Deutsche Bank AG now owns 1,194,885 shares of the business services provider’s stock worth $141,689,000 after purchasing an additional 70,318 shares in the last quarter.
-Parametric Portfolio Associates LLC lifted its position in shares of TransUnion by 7.1% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 206,456 shares of the business services provider’s stock worth $24,482,000 after purchasing an additional 13,634 shares in the last quarter.
-Wells Fargo & Company MN lifted its position in shares of TransUnion by 1.7% during the fourth quarter.
-Wells Fargo & Company MN now owns 442,667 shares of the business services provider’s stock worth $52,491,000 after purchasing an additional 7,594 shares in the last quarter.
-NewEdge Advisors LLC acquired a new position in shares of TransUnion during the fourth quarter worth $789,000.
-Finally, California State Teachers Retirement System lifted its position in shares of TransUnion by 1.7% during the fourth quarter.
-California State Teachers Retirement System now owns 342,074 shares of the business services provider’s stock worth $40,563,000 after purchasing an additional 5,767 shares in the last quarter.
-97.07% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently modified their holdings of TRU.
+KB Financial Partners LLC acquired a new stake in shares of TransUnion during the fourth quarter worth approximately $31,000.
+NEXT Financial Group Inc boosted its stake in shares of TransUnion by 40.7% during the 4th quarter.
+NEXT Financial Group Inc now owns 698 shares of the business services provider’s stock valued at $83,000 after buying an additional 202 shares during the period.
+Penserra Capital Management LLC raised its holdings in shares of TransUnion by 23.6% during the fourth quarter.
+Penserra Capital Management LLC now owns 849 shares of the business services provider’s stock worth $100,000 after acquiring an additional 162 shares in the last quarter.
+Virtu Financial LLC purchased a new stake in shares of TransUnion during the 4th quarter worth about $300,000.
+Finally, Glenmede Trust Co.
+NA increased its holdings in TransUnion by 29.7% in the fourth quarter.
+Glenmede Trust Co.
+NA now owns 2,684 shares of the business services provider’s stock worth $317,000 after buying an additional 615 shares during the last quarter.
+Institutional investors own 97.07% of the company’s stock.

 About TransUnion (Get Rating)